Ships hit by U-boats

 History Completed in December 1927

-At 15.46 hours on 19 Sep, 1942, the unescorted Quebec City (Master William Caradoc Thomas) was hit by one torpedo from U-156 north-northwest of the Ascension Island.
+At 15.46 hours on 19 September 1942 the unescorted Quebec City (Master William Caradoc Thomas) was hit by one torpedo from U-156 north-northwest of the Ascension Island.
 The U-boat sank the ship with seven rounds from the deck gun and 58 rounds from the 37mm AA gun.
-Five crew members were lost.
+One crew member was lost.
 The master, 37 crew members and three gunners were picked up by HMS Decoy (H 75) (LtCdr G.I.M.
 Balfour, RN) and landed at Freetown.

 If you can help us with any additional information on this vessel then please contact us.